fbpx

 Spring – The countryside is a blaze of yellow as daffodils and gorse (furze) burst into flower.

-It’s lambing season and it’s truly a joy to watch as they gambol around the fields with their almost 4 million brethren!
+It’s lambing season, which is truly a joy to watch as they gambol around the fields with their almost 4 million brethren!
 We see them up close and cuddly when we visit a working sheep farm on tour.

-Summer – Areas like Killarney National Park and the Ring of Kerry are ablaze with colourful (yet invasive) Rhododendron.
+Summer – Areas like Killarney National Park and the Ring of Kerry are bursting with colourful (yet invasive) Rhododendron.
 Hedgerows come alive with wild Fuchsia and Purple Loosestrife, while Ireland’s coastline wears a garland of Sea Thrift.
-Those lambs are a-growing and it’s getting to shearing time for their mammies.
 The scent of April showers/slurry being spread on fields fades, to be replaced by that of freshly cut grass.

 Leap Year Ireland movie location.12 day Ireland Tour.
 Check out our discounted Ireland Vacations